cyber3pxVA/VAbitnetlocal/README_VABITNET.md

 # VABitNet - Windows Ready Fork

+> ⚠️ **DEVELOPMENT BUILD** - This is an experimental Windows build for development and testing purposes.
+The pre-built binaries and build process are functional but not officially supported for production use.
+Use at your own risk.

 This is a Windows-friendly fork of [Microsoft BitNet](https://github.com/microsoft/BitNet) with pre-built binaries and streamlined setup for Windows 11.

 ## 🚀 Quick Start (No Build Tools Required!)

+> **Note:** This build is for development/testing.
+Binary compatibility and stability may vary across different Windows 11 configurations.

 For end users who just want to run inference: